tofunori/Lithium_2025-main/docs/research-methodology-simple.md

 - Spreadsheet (Excel or Google Sheets)
 - 2-3 hours per day for 2-3 weeks

+## How to Write Better Gemini Queries
+- Be specific about output format: "List in table format with columns for..."
+- Ask for sources: "Include your sources for each facility"
+- Request completeness: "Be comprehensive and include all known facilities"
+- Specify timeframe: "Include facilities announced or operational as of 2024-2025"

 ## Database Setup
 Create a spreadsheet with these columns:
 - Company Name